 My Favorite: Travellers Autobarn

-Travellers Autobarn USA offer several road trip vans to hire.
-But, if you're going to pick one, I'd definitely recommend the Kuga, which are the best vans they make.
+Travellers Autobarn USA offers several road trip vans to hire.
+But, if you're going to pick one, I'd definitely recommend the Kuga, which, alongside the Hi5 is one of the best vans they make.

 This hightop Chevrolet Express accommodates 2-3 people and features;